5ire-tech/5ireChain/integration-test-suite/README.md

+## Test Suite:
+The integration tests are contained in the `tests` directory

 ## Test Preparation:
 You must have build the node and gotten a firechain-node binary before you attempt the following commands: